hanksnowdon/hanksnowdon.github.io/_posts/2020-04-18-datacleaning.md

 ```

-If we could bring all of these course sets together, we could then create models to estimate where a golfer plays the best, the worst, the most, and the least.
+If I could bring all of these course sets together, I could then create models to estimate where a golfer plays the best, the worst, the most, and the least.
 However, a number of problems exist that prevent this data from initially being analyzed.
 For one, the course data is all in separate files.

 ## Combining many datasets

-After downloading all the files, we will combine them on top of each other.
-First, we get a list of all the file paths:
+After downloading all the files, I will combine them on top of each other.
+First, I get a list of all the file paths:

 ```r
 allfiles = list.files(path = here("golffiles"),